Juan Jesus: Roma

 On 14 July 2016, Juan Jesus joined Roma on loan for €2 million in loan fees and a conditional obligation to purchase for an additional €8 million if certain conditions were met before the end of the loan deal.
 The purchase obligation was activated during the 2016–17 season, meaning that Jesus would join Roma on a permanent deal in the summer transfer window.

 Napoli

-On 18 August 2021, Juan Jesus joined Napoli on a season-long deal with an option to extend his contract for the 2022–23 season.
+On 18 August 2021, Juan Jesus joined Napoli on a season-long deal, with an option to extend his contract for the 2022–23 season.

+Venezia

+On 31 August 2026, Juan Jesus joined Venezia as a free agent, signing a one-year deal with the option of an additional year extension if certain conditions were met.

 International career

 After having played in the under-18 and under-19 national teams, in early 2010, Juan Jesus was selected to the under-20 team by its manager, Ney Franco.
 In January 2011, he took part in the team's triumph at the 2011 South American U-20 Championship in Peru, playing all eight matches of the competition.
 In the same year, he participated in the FIFA U-20 World Cup, where Brazil reached the final against Portugal.
 Juan played the entire match, helping his side to a 3–2 victory after extra time.

 Juan Jesus made his Brazilian first team debut against Denmark on 26 May 2012, playing the full 90 minutes in a 1–3 away victory.

 Juan Jesus started in the centre of defence, alongside captain Thiago Silva, in all of Brazil's matches at the 2012 London Olympics, helping the nation to a silver medal.

 He was an unused substitute as Brazil defeated Argentina 2-0 to win the 2014 Superclásico de las Américas in Beijing.

 Since all his caps for Brazil were friendly matches, Juan did not rule out his chance to play for Italy national football team instead.
 However, it was reported that Juan did not have Italian citizenship (or citizenship of any European Union member), making him ineligible to Italy.